omeka/omeka-s-enduser/docs/modules/csvimport.md

 **Generic data** also has a dropdown where you can set one of four options:

 - **Resource template (by label)**: Set the template for an item by name.
 The name of the template as entered in the spreadsheet and the name of the template in Omeka S must match exactly.
 - **Resource class (by term)**: Set the resource class for an item.
 The term for the class in the spreadsheet and in the Omeka S installation must match exactly; reference the Vocabularies tab of your installation.
-For example, enter `dctype:Dataset`, `dcterms:Location`, `bibo:Interview`, `foaf:Person` with a colon separating the vocabulary prefix and the term, without spaces.
+For example, enter "dctype:Dataset", "dcterms:Location", "bibo:Interview", or "foaf:Person" with a colon separating the vocabulary prefix and the term, without spaces.
 - **Owner (by email address)**: Set an item's owner by email address.
 This must be the email address associated with the user's account in the Omeka S installation.
 - **Visibility public/private**: Set the visibility of the item.
 Use "private" or "public" in the spreadsheet.